FabienSalles/smartengo-apip/README.md

 # Smartengo App
 ## Intro
-This repository contains at the moment one app.
+This repository contains at the moment 2 app.
 ## Installation
 You just need to use the Makefile and launch `make up` Everything should works fine (at least on Ubuntu)